gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

 - **`checkPrivilege(action: string, resource: string, input?: AttributeInput): Decision`**
   Checks if the action is allowed on the resource.
-  - `input` (AttributeInput, optional): A flat input object that grounds fully-qualified attribute names to values, e.g. { "$app.product.category" : "accessory" }.
+  - `input` (AttributeInput, optional): A flat input object that grounds fully-qualified attribute names to values, for example { "$app.product.category" : "accessory" }.
   Attributes that are not grounded in the input are considered *unknown* and may result in a conditional Decision.

 - **`getPotentialResources(): Set<string>`**